4GeeksAcademy/learn-in-public/README.md

 ## The Pull Request

 Git offers a way to push code to a repository without owning it, or even being invited to it, it's called a `Pull Request` and the main goal of this exercise is to create your first `Pull Request`.
-[Here is a 12min video explaining pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4).
+[Here is a 12 minutes video explaining pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4).

 ## Your Public Profile